Mark Wentworth Dunham: Life

-Mark W. Dunham was the son of Solomon Dunham (1791–1856).
+Mark W. Dunham was born in Wayne, Illinois on June 22, 1842, the son of Solomon Dunham (1791–1856).
 The elder Dunham had emigrated from New York State in a covered wagon to settle on 400 acres of land in Illinois, where he strategically built roads, an inn, a general store, and a house in order to prosper from the construction of new railroad lines passing through the area.
 Solomon, a Democrat, was the first County Commissioner and the first Assessor in Kane County, Illinois.
 Solomon died in 1865, bequeathing 300 acres to his youngest son Mark.

 Mark W. Dunham and his brother Daniel Dunham, the oldest of the siblings, were pioneers in the introduction of the French coach horse, and especially well known as importers of the Percheron breed of draft horses into the United States.
 In 1875 Mark Wentworth Dunham purchased the Percheron horse "Success" for $3,300, an impressive sum at the time, and launched the horse breeding business.
 These large French draft horses proved to be excellent in pulling farm equipment before the invention of the power tractor and other farm machinery.
 To sell the horses, Dunham issued a catalog to prospective clients, some with illustrations by Rosa Bonheur.
 Through Dunham's legendary business acumen the size of the farm eventually expanded to 2,000 acres and the breeding business flourished until the early decades of the 20th century, earning Dunham vast sums of money and the gratitude of both the French and American people.
 By 1888 an estimated one-fifth of all imported French horses lived at Oaklawn.

 By 1883, the Dunham Castle, which was patterned after the Normandy chateaus he had seen while on stock buying trips in France, was completed and served as the family residence.
 During the 1893 Chicago World's Fair a train from Chicago to Wayne brought guests to see the Percheron horses.
 Those that made the trip included Cyrus McCormick, George Pullman, the Duke of Veragua, Daniel Burnham, Marshall Field, and Carter Harrison, Sr. In the early 20th century, the residence served as a retreat for such politicians as Adlai Stevenson and Everett Dirksen.